mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_backup_snapshot_restore_job.html.markdown

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.

+-> **API Key List**: Some API resources require an API Key list to utilize this feature.
+See [Resources that require API Key List](https://www.mongodb.com/docs/atlas/configure-api-access/#use-api-resources-that-require-an-access-list) for details
 ## Example Usage

 ### Example automated delivery type.